-In other words, employees have the legal right to pursue, investigate, and file lawsuits against their employer for negative employment actions, while being protected from further discrimination or negative action.
+In other words, employees have the legal right to pursue, investigate, and file lawsuits against their employer for negative employment actions while being protected from further discrimination or adverse action.

-Legally speaking, workplace retaliation occurs when an employer disciplines, punishes, or chastises an employee for engaging in a legally protected activity.
-This could include any number of negative job actions, including:
+Legally speaking, workplace retaliation occurs when an employer disciplines, punishes or chastises an employee for engaging in a legally protected activity.
+That could include any number of negative job actions, including:

 - An employer chooses to promote a new intern over a qualified employee because he has learned the employee is investigating the possibility of a workplace discrimination lawsuit.